 Here is a list of over 3,000 blogs that are currently accepting guest posts:

-Here are a few examples of guest posts I have done on a few websites:
+Here is a example of a guest posts I have done:

 Where to Find Paid Writing Opportunities